patrick-crawford/WEB422-Backup/notes/react-events-and-data.md

 Here, you will notice that we have added a few new concepts to the construction and rendering of a typical class component, ie:

 * We have declared a function to handle the event.
-It recieves a single parameter 'e' which is a "[SyntheticEvent](https://reactjs.org/docs/events.html)" - "a cross-browser wrapper around the browser’s native event.
+It receives a single parameter 'e' which is a "[SyntheticEvent](https://reactjs.org/docs/events.html)" - "a cross-browser wrapper around the browser’s native event.
 It has the same interface as the browser’s native event, including *stopPropagation()* and *preventDefault()*, except the events work identically across all browsers."

 * In our *constructor* function, we had to modify our event handler by calling `.bind(this)` to ensure that 'this' works correctly in the callback, according to the React Documentation: